Tom Murt: Political career

-In 2006, Tom Murt ran for the Pennsylvania State House against incumbent Sue Cornell in the Republican primary.
+In 2006, Murt ran for the Pennsylvania State House against incumbent Sue Cornell in the Republican primary.
 He benefited from voter anger over the 2005 legislative pay raise.
 Even though Cornell won the party endorsement and had support from other State Representatives Murt prevailed in the primary with 55% of the vote.
 Murt went on to defeat Democrat Michael Paston in the general election with 54% of the vote.

-In the 2016 Pennsylvania House of Representative elections, Tom Murt was re-elected to his seat after defeating Democratic nominee Albert J. DerMovsesian, Sr. Murt won his 2016 re-election with 64.22% of the vote.
+During the 2016 Pennsylvania House of Representative elections, Murt was re-elected to his seat after defeating Democratic nominee Albert J. DerMovsesian, Sr. Murt won his 2016 re-election with 64.22% of the vote.

 In April 2019, Murt was named in an investigation by USA TODAY, The Arizona Republic and the Center for Public Integrity as having introduced or supported more model legislation than any other state legislator in the United States.
 According to the report, Murt introduced one bill and sponsored seventy-one others that "came from ALEC, its liberal counterpart ALICE, the State Innovation Exchange, Council of State Governments, Goldwater Institute and other groups that specialize in writing copycat bills".
 In response, Murt said he supports good legislation, whether it comes from a constituent, a colleague, or groups that advocate for causes he believes in.

 In January 2020, Murt was named chairman of the House Human Services Committee by Speaker of the House Mike Turzai.
 He assumed this position after former chairman Gene DiGirolamo resigned.

 In January 2020, Murt announced he would retire at the end of his current term and not seek reelection in 2020, wanting to spend "30 more years with my family and friends" and write a book about Harrisburg.